ATCC-Bioinformatics/genome_portal_api/README.md

 1. An ATCC® Genome Portal Suporting Membership
     * As of May 1, 2024, a supporting membership is required to access the REST API
     * To purchase a suporting membership, learn more [here](https://www.atcc.org/applications/reference-quality-data/discover-the-atcc-genome-portal)
-2. a One Codex account at https://genomes.atcc.org/ to obtain an API Key.
+2. An API Key.
 This is required for all scripts.
+    * A One Codex account at https://app.onecodex.com/ and an account on https://genomes.atcc.org is required to obtain an API Key.
-    * Log in or create an account on https://genomes.atcc.org
+    * Log in or create an account on https://app.onecodex.com/ and https://genomes.atcc.org
     * Proceed to https://genomes.atcc.org/profile
     * Click on “Copy API Key”

 3. Python 3.9 or higher.
         * Scripts were tested on python 3.9, but use of earlier requirements (v3.7+) should not prohibit usage of the API and functionality.
-# Pip install <a name="installation"></a>
+# Installation <a name="installation"></a>
-### Conda environment
+### Pip install via conda environment
 ```
 conda create -n "genome_portal_api"
 conda activate genome_portal_api
 git clone https://github.com/ATCC-Bioinformatics/genome_portal_api.git
 pip install /path/to/downloaded/genome_portal_api_folder
 ```
-### Python virtual environmnet
+### Pip install via Python virtual environmnet
 ```
 python -m venv env
 source env/bin/activate